jessicarush/javascript-notes/jquery.md

 ## Including jQuery

 In your HTML, you'll need to link to jQuery.
 [Select a download here](https://jquery.com/download/) or [select a CDN here](https://code.jquery.com/).
-Make sure link to the jQuery comes **before** any of your own scripts that use it.
+Make sure jQuery is included **before** any of your own scripts that use it.

 ```html
 <!-- download -->